 Parry received her MSci degree in Chemistry from King's College, London.
 She performed her PhD with Martyn Boutelle in the Department of Bioengineering in Imperial College, London where she developed online biosensing technology to measure brain metabolites from human traumatic brain injury patients.
-After her PhD she skipped over the pond to Chapel Hill where she worked with Mark Wightman.
+After her PhD she skipped over the pond to Chapel Hill, NC in the States where she worked with Mark Wightman.
 Here she learned fast scan cyclic voltammetry (FSCV) at carbon-fiber microelectrodes (CFMs) and developed the first method to measure serotonin in vivo using FSCV.
-Parry and her team tackle some of the world's most pertinent issues with analytical engineering and have a long list of accolades attesting to their success.
-Outside of her work and her family, Parry loves cities, dogs, exercise, design and fashion, gardening and learning how to make the local cuisine of all the places in which she's lived (including killer Carolina BBQ).
+After almost 15 years in the States, Parry and her team are back at Imperial, tackling some of the world's most pertinent issues with analytical engineering and have a long list of accolades attesting to their success.
+Outside of her work and her family, Parry is a flautist and singer in the Gastric Band, a life-long yogi and passionate about increasing representation in STEM.

 Anna Marie received her bachelor’s degree in Chemistry from Auburn University.
 She is a member of the Integrated Biomedical Science program with a focus in neurochemistry, and joined the Hashemi Lab in the spring of 2017.
 She is interested in understanding copper’s role in the formation of the amyloid beta plaques commonly present in Alzheimer’s Disease, and thus merging both the metal analysis and neurochemical focuses of the Hashemi Lab.
 Anna Marie enjoys the finer things in life, including roaming the streets of Paris, surf and turf, and a crisp white wine.
 Outside of the lab, she likes to listen to music, Coldplay is her favorite, and watch lots of Netflix on the weekends!